itamshab/SI-fractionation/eda/fractions.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Ca treatment does not affect fPOM in any water content/litter treatnebt combination fPOM amount seems to decrease from begininng to end of incubation at high water content but remain similar at low water content. his result fits delta13C-CO2 data that shows higher delta values at higher water content.
+Ca treatment does not affect fPOM in any water content/litter treatnebt combination fPOM decreases from begininng to end of incubation at high water content This result fits delta13C-CO2 data that shows higher delta values at higher water content. fPOM somewhat increases at low water content - does low water content induce translocation of POM from occluded to free??
+Isotope ratio can help identify pathway.

 ### oPOM amounts